-The Risk Management Office is responsible to define and monitor the credit lines and exposure limits applied to Customers and/or Economic Groups, by taking into account the maximum regulatory exposure limits; the internal risk limits defined by the Bank, according to the profile and risk appetite, as well as the risk analysis carried out; and the identification of global exposure limits and specific limits by type of product or operation.
+The Risk Management Office is responsible to define and monitor the credit lines and exposure limits applied to customers and/or economic groups, by taking into account the maximum regulatory exposure limits; the internal risk limits defined by the Bank, according to the profile and risk appetite, as well as the risk analysis carried out; and the identification of global exposure limits and specific limits by type of product or operation.

+Credit risk models play a key role in the credit decision process.
 Credit risk analysis models play a key role in the credit decision process.
-In order to identify if a Customer is eligible for a credit line, and if it falls within the overall credit exposure limits defined by the Bank, the Risk Management Office issues an opinion on the risk quality of the Customer and evaluates the Bank's global exposure and the possibility that the use of the credit line may cause non-compliance with defined internal limits and regulatory limits.
+In order to identify if a customer is eligible for a credit line, and if it falls within the overall credit exposure limits defined by the Bank, the Risk Management Office issues an opinion on the risk quality of the Customer and evaluates the Bank's global exposure and the possibility that the use of the credit line may cause non-compliance with defined internal limits and regulatory limits.